donosonaumczuk/c-aptain-hook/README.md

 * [cland-tidy](https://clang.llvm.org/extra/index.html)
 * [How to setup git hooks](https://www.darrenlester.com/blog/including-hooks-in-a-git-repository)

+## How to setup

+Clone the repository and just run the `setup` script!

 Is possible that you may need to give execution permission to hooks files